Engee documentation

 Числитель и знаменатель: 2//25

-After filtering, calculate the new time samples and plot the resulting graph comparing the amplitudes of the input and output signal.
+After filtering, we will calculate new time samples and plot the resulting graph comparing the amplitudes of the input and output signals.

 In [ ]: